 Employment Opportunities for Summer Students

-On the near right, Monica Walke, a science student from the university of Guelph helped to strengthen a 300 ft tower in eastern Ontario.
-Photo on the far right shows Ms. Walke with another rigger being hoisted by crane.
-The basket enabled the riggers to reach Tower Top Amplifiers (TTAs) on a monopole tower that would be otherwise very difficult to get to.
+Monica Walke, a science student from the university of Guelph helped to strengthen a 300 ft tower in eastern Ontario.
+Photo on the far right show Ms. Walke and another rigger being hoisted by crane.
+The basket enabled the riggers to reach Tower Top Amplifiers (TTAs) on a monopole tower that would be otherwise very difficult to access.

 Kyla Kassotis was a 2nd year student from Carleton University.